Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 [comment]: <> (FH: Field groups leer?
 Meaning?
 Options?
 Where should it be preconfigured for the drop-down list options to be displayed?)

 - *Multilingual*
-Click the drop-down list to select the appropriate option (**No/Yes**).
+  Click the drop-down list to select the appropriate option.
+The following options are available:
+  - **Yes**
+  - **No**

 - *Force input*
-Click the drop-down list to select the appropriate option (**No/Yes**).
+  Click the drop-down list to select the appropriate option.
+The following options are available:
+  - **Yes**
+  - **No**

 [comment]: <> (Meaning? mandatory input?
 DE = Auswahl / Eingabe erzwingen)

 - *Minimum input length/value*
   Enter a number to determine the minimum input length/value.
+This field is only displayed for the *Text field* and the *Number field* field types.

 - *Maximum input length/value*
   Enter a number to determine the maximum input length/value.
+This field is only displayed for the *Text field* and the *Number field* field types.

 - *Print on the following documents*
   Click the drop-down list to select the applicable document.
 The following options are available:
   - **Offer**
   - **Order confirmation**
   - **Invoice**